braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/message_engagement_events.md

 News Feed, Engagement, Clicks
 {% endapitags %}

-Data accumulates when a user engages with the News Feed.
-Use this data to track all events related to News Feed engagement.
+This event occurs when a user clicks the News Feed.

 {% alert tip %}
   The [News Feed Impression schema (`users.behaviors.app.NewsFeedImpression`) is located in Customer Behavior Events]({{ site.baseurl }}/user_guide/data_and_analytics/braze_currents/customer_behavior_events/#news-feed-impression-event), as this data is categorized as such, opposed to being categorized as a Message Engagement Event.